RobertTalbert/discretecs/Video/scripts-module-2.md

 First, we have the _converse_ of this statement which is "If Q, then P".
 The converse of a conditional statement in other words is the statement you get when you switch the hypothesis and conclusion.
 For example if the original statement is "If it's raining, then it's cloudy" then the converse is "If it's cloudy, then it's raining".

 Next we have the _contrapositive_ of the statement which states "If not Q, then not P." The contrapositive is like the converse except we not only switch the hypothesis and conclusion but also negate each of them.
-If the original statement is "If it's raining, then it's cloudy" then the converse is "If it's not cloudy, then it's not raining".
+If the original statement is "If it's raining, then it's cloudy" then the contrapositive is "If it's not cloudy, then it's not raining".

 Finally we have a lesser-known variation called the _inverse_ of the statement which goes "If not P then not Q".
 The inverse is like the contrapositive except we do not switch the hypothesis and conclusion, just negate each one.
-If the original statement is "If it's raining, then it's cloudy" then the converse is "If it's not raining, then it's not cloudy".
+If the original statement is "If it's raining, then it's cloudy" then the inverse is "If it's not raining, then it's not cloudy".

 Practice this for a minute using the example from the last video: "If you clean your room, then we'll get ice cream."
 Pause the video and write out the converse, contrapositive, and inverse of this statement.